-The top right map of Figure 11 shows the 1860 population distribution without political border changes, while the top left map shows the same distribution in the baseline.
-The differences are surprisingly small.
+The left map of Figure 11 shows the 1860 population distribution without political border changes.
+The differences relative to the baseline (left map of Figure 10) are surprisingly small.
 Some clusters along the Mississippi and in northern Florida do not get to form without changing borders, but the population distribution in the rest of the country hardly changes.
-Overall, real GDP per capita is 2.7% lower in 1860 without changes in political borders.
+Overall, real GDP per capita is 2.6% lower in 1860 without changes in political borders.
 This number may not be small in absolute terms, but it is certainly small relative to the 211.8% increase in land area that the border changes led to.

 The reason for the small effect of political border changes is that the region West of the Mississippi had few navigable rivers and few railroads in 1860.
 The first transcontinental railroad crossing the region was built in 1869, opening up the land to the settlement of population.
 With the transport infrastructure in place before 1860, the region could hardly serve as a farm hinterland.
-At the same time, given all the transport improvements after the Civil War, pre-1860 political border changes might have brought substantial gains after 1860 - but not during my period of investigation.
+At the same time, given all the transport improvements after the Civil War, pre-1860 political border changes might have brought substantial gains after